open-telemetry/opentelemetry-specification/specification/metrics/api.md

 report only one value per distinct label set per period.
 If the application observes multiple values for the same label set, in a single callback, the last value "wins".

+To ensure that the definition of last value is consistent across asynchronous instruments, the timestamp associated with asynchronous events is fixed to the timestamp at the end of the interval in which it was computed.
+All asynchronous events are timestamped with the end of the interval, which is the moment they become the last value corresponding to the instrument and label set.
+(For this reasons, SDKs SHOULD capture observer instruments near the end of the collection interval.)

 ### Additive and non-additive instruments compared